Stone-Red-Code/FraudCapturer/README.md

 ## Additional information

-1. Why do i need to install nmap?\
+1. Why do I need to install nmap?\
    It is required because FraudCapturer uses it to monitor incoming and outgoing packets.\
    FraudCapturer uses the [sharppcap](https://github.com/dotpcap/sharppcap) ([license](https://github.com/dotpcap/sharppcap/blob/master/LICENSE)) library to communicate with nmap.